14 Tips For Finding The Right Therapist Near Me

 11. Ask for personal recommendations.

-If you know people in your life that have been to therapy before, it can be helpful to ask them if they have any recommendations.
+If you know people in your life who have been to therapy before, it can be helpful to ask them if they have any recommendations.
 They may have tried a certain therapist in the past and had a negative experience.
 Or, they may have one that they enjoyed working with.
 This can help determine who you can try and who you should stay away from.

 Everyone is different.
 Someone may have a fantastic experience with a certain therapist that you don't prefer.
 Even if you have many things in common with that person, you may have a different opinion on this.
 Make sure that when you get personal recommendations, you also do your research into the therapist to see if they are a good match for you in other areas.